enowars/EnoEngine/README.md

 ```

 ## Development
-- Install the dotnet sdk
+1. Install the dotnet sdk-5.
+[Download](https://dotnet.microsoft.com/download/visual-studio-sdks)
-- Use any IDE you like
+2. Use any IDE you like (Visual Studio or VSCode recommended)
-- If your IDE doesn't do it automatically, run `dotnet restore`
+3. If your IDE doesn't do it automatically, run `dotnet restore`

 ## Database
 For creating a migration after changes, run this: